realworldocaml/book/en/functors.md

 - : Sexp.t = (This is (an s-expression))
 ```

-Core comes with a syntax extension called `sexplib` which will
+Core comes with a syntax extension called `sexplib` which can
 auto-generate s-expression conversion functions from a type
 declaration.
-These convereters will be generated for any type that
+Attaching `with sexp` to a type definition signals to
-one attaches `with sexp` to.
+the extension to generate the converters.
 Thus, we can write:

 ```ocaml
 # type some_type = int * string list with sexp;;